nishedcob/nishedcob.github.io/index.md

 Convert Climate Change data in CSV,  to a semantic graph (RDF/N-Triplets) for use with **_SBC-Climate-App_** and Virtuoso OpenSource.
 Written in Java as a Maven Project with Apache Jena as a dependency.
 Code at: [GitLab](https://gitlab.com/nishedcob/SBC-Data-Translator)

 #### **GitLogSync** — *Synchronize Logs from servers to external backup*
-Custom mini framework that uses Cron Jobs and a Git backend to take periodic snapshots of critical logs and sync them to an external private remote Git repository.
+Custom mini framework that uses Cron Jobs and a Git backend to take periodic snapshots of critical logs and sync them to an external private remote Git repository to automate the process for MUBER and GOODAPPETIT and in doing so provide authorized members of the development and QA teams direct access to the logs for the production and testing environments.
 Written in Shell Script.

 #### **py3-csv2nt** — *Convert CSV files in table form into N-Triplets*
 Based on a definition of how the data is structure in the table (what are the respective columns), Triplets are generated that can then be converted into RDF and graphs via 3rd party tools.
 Written in Python.
 Code at: [GitHub](https://github.com/nishedcob/py3-csv2nt)